ye-man/christopherkade.github.io/src/articles/nuxt-cheat-sheet.md

 ## Creating dynamic routes

-In the `/pages` folder, create a `.vue` a directory and a file prefixed by an underscore.
+In the `/pages` folder, create a directory and a file prefixed by an underscore.

 For example, the following file tree: